ThaboMtetwa/Adopt-a-Friend/README.md

 # Adopt-a-Friend
-Website for a fictious dog sanctuary.
-Showcases HTML, CSS, Bootstrap, and basic Javascript.
+Website I built for a fictious dog sanctuary.
+It showcases HTML, CSS, Bootstrap, and basic Javascript.